Updated: 29 July 2020

 “This shift in the way people shop will only be positive for the recovery of small businesses over this coming period and it’s promising to see that this trend is likely to continue into the future.”

-We were pleased to see that 46 per cent of those polled were encouraged to buy from small businesses because of the unique products they offer, while 42 per cent said that high-quality goods entice them to shop with independent businesses.
+We were pleased to see that 46 per cent of those polled were encouraged to buy from small businesses because of the unique products they offer, while 42 per cent said that high quality goods entice them to shop with independent businesses.
 Half of those we asked simply like knowing that they’re supporting their local community, and 37 per cent enjoy the personal touch.
 As a result of this, shopping with small businesses has made people feel more positive (40 per cent), supportive (50 per cent) and happy (28 per cent).

 Those we polled had purchased a variety of products from SMEs in recent months.
 Some of the most popular items included foods, home décor and gardening products, whilst a sixth of those we spoke to had also bought books, and a quarter shopped for birthday presents.
 Some of those we polled had even gone further than just spending money with small businesses, with 31 per cent recommending them to a friend, 19 per cent leaving an online review and 23 per cent liking SMEs’ social media posts.

-Two-fifths of those we spoke to said they prefer independent brands, in a stark contrast to the mere 9 per cent that feels this way about large chains.
+Two-fifths of those we spoke to said they prefer independent brands, in a stark contrast to the mere 9 per cent that feel this way about large chains.
 Of those we polled who would rather shop with small businesses, 55 per cent preferred to spend their money with them than a big company, and 57 per cent liked to know they were making a contribution towards supporting the local economy.
 46 per cent said it was a nicer experience shopping with an SME than with a large chain, while a further 39 per cent felt they knew where their money was going when buying from a small business.
 34 per cent of those we asked even said they were willing to spend a little more to buy from an independent retailer.

 All in all, our research shows a real commitment from the British public to SMEs, and we are looking forward to seeing if this continues to influence how people shop as the economy continues to re-open.